 If the unit does not alarm during testing, DO NOT lock the battery compartment!
-Install new batteries and test again.
-If the Alarm still does
+Install new detach one locking pin from the mounting

-- Using needle-nose pliers, detach one locking pin from the mounting - 2.
-After batteries are inserted, then push the locking pin through the hole near the battery door latch on the back of the Alarm.
+.
+Using needle-nose pliers or a utility knife.

-Using needle-nose pliers, detach
+Push the locking pin through the hole near the battery door latch on the back of the Smoke/CO Alarm.

-Insert the locking pin through the
+Using needle-nose pliers or a utility knife,

-hole on the back of the Alarm as shown in the diagram.
+Insert the locking pin through the hole on the back of the Smoke/CO Alarm as

-When you attach the Alarm to the
+When you attach the Smoke/CO Alarm to